j-easy/easy-batch/README.md

 * transform the tweet to XML format
 * and finally write this XML to an output file `tweets.xml`

-At the end of execution, we get an execution report with statistics about the job run (Number of errors, execution time, etc).
+At the end of execution, we get a report with statistics about the job run (Number of errors, execution time, etc).

 All the boilerplate code of resources I/O, filtering and parsing records, mapping data to the domain object `Tweet`, writing output and reporting is handled by Easy Batch.